dylanb101/ETH-Oxford-26/README.md

 ## 📘 Introduction

-This project implements a complete decentralized insurance solution that combines blockchain smart contracts, oracles, AI-powered actuarial analysis, and external flight data APIs.
-Users can purchase flight insurance policies that automatically pay out when flights are delayed, without any manual claims processing.
+This project implements a complete decentralized insurance solution that combines blockchain smart contracts, (proposed AI-powered actuarial analysis), and external flight data APIs (when they aren't trying to scam us).
+Users can purchase flight insurance policies that automatically pay out when flights are delayed, with the click of one button.

 ## ✨ Features

-- 🔗 **Smart Contracts on Flare**: Automates policy creation, verification, and payouts on Coston2 testnet
+- 🔗 **Smart Contracts on Flare**: Automates policy creation, verification, and payouts on Coston2 testnet.
-- 🧠 **Decentralized Oracle Integration**: Powered by Flare Data Connector (FDC)
+- 🧠 **Decentralized Oracle Integration**: Powered by Flare Data Connector (FDC).
-- 🌐 **FastAPI Backend**: Handles signing, verification, and API integration
+- 🌐 **Node / Express js Backend**: Handles signing, verification, and API integration.
-- 💻 **React Frontend**: User-friendly UI for policy interaction (optional)
+- 💻 **React Frontend**: User-friendly UI for policy interaction.
-- 🔐 **EIP-712 Signature Verification**: Ensures secure, verifiable off-chain data

 ## 🏗️ Architecture